rust-lang/rfcs/text/0000-github-access-policy.md

 ### Rust-Lang Repositories

-Access to and permissions for repositories within the Rust-Lang organization should be administered through GitHub teams.
+Access to and permissions for repositories within the Rust-Lang organization must be administered through GitHub teams, rather than through individual GitHub accounts.
+Note that this refers to the GitHub notion of teams, not the Rust governance structure notion of teams.
 Rust-Lang GitHub teams are administered through the [Team repository](https://github.com/rust-lang/team).

 GitHub provides several permission levels for access to a repository.
 Please refer to [GitHub's documentation](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization) for details on permission levels and what each level can do.

 Repositories in the Rust-Lang organization should follow these permission guidelines:

-Permissions should **only** be given to teams within the Rust-Lang organization, not to individuals.

 * **Admin** - only Rust team or working group leads should have this permission level
 * **Write** - contributors within GitHub teams may have this permission level at the discretion of the team leads